Brennan-VanderLaan/terminal_hell/spec.md

 - **Run** — single session from drop-in to last-survivor-down.
 - **Sanity** — per-player 0–100 metric; low sanity causes deterministic visual/audio/AI effects.
+- **Sextant layer** — the 2×3 solid-fill pixel grid that is the primary rendering surface.
+Each terminal cell holds 6 sub-pixels resolved into one Unicode sextant glyph.
+- **Sprite** — a procedurally-generated 2D `Option<Pixel>` grid stamped
+  into the sextant layer to render an entity.
 - **Traversal verb** — a movement primitive (dash, blink, grapple, etc.).
 - **Wave** — 60–180s pressure period with a brand theme.
 - **Yellow Sign** — Hastur's sigil; appears onscreen at Corruption